 Uninsured children are less likely to see a doctor on a regular basis or when symptoms develop.
 Because children with health insurance are more likely to avoid preventable childhood illnesses and benefit from early detection and appropriate treatment, they generally have better school attendance and better school performance than the uninsured.

-Children's health is compromised when they lack comprehensive health insurance that meets their individual needs.
+Children's health is compromised when they lack comprehensive health insurance and health care services that meet their individual needs.
 The lack of coverage or coverage that fails to provide the full spectrum of physical and behavioral health care not only compromises child well-being but creates financial strains on the health care system.

 Pennsylvania's Cover All Kids initiative and implementation of federal health care reform, provides the opportunity for every child to receive comprehensive coverage and access to care that meets their physical and behavioral health care needs.